Frequently Asked Questions

 Q: When is the entrance exam offered?

 A: The entrance exam is offered for EL MSN applicants in July and August and again in October and November.
-Applicants may take the exam at another location and send the official score report to CBU.
+Applicants may take the exam at an official test site and send the official score report to CBU.

 Q: Who is eligible to take the entrance exam at CBU?